Frequently Asked Questions

 Roundtable: A roundtable includes a space for groups or research teams already formed or formed ad hoc, to debate and present their progress or results on research or on topics of concern.
 Roundtable proposals must have a minimum of three presenters (without paper) and there is no maximum.
 A roundtable participant is not considered a paper presenter since these sessions do not have formal paper presentations.
 Roundtable participation does count as an active role.

-Symposium: A symposium is a set of papers (individual or by a group), centered around a main topic and organized in blocks of two (2) hours with no more than four (4) presentations of 30 minutes each.
-The length of the symposium is limited to 6 hours and the coordinator can manage the use of time by defining the time allowed for the papers and the time assigned for debating and for audience interventions.
+Symposium: A symposium is a set of papers (individual or by a group), centered around a main topic and organized into three time blocks.
+Each time block should be limited to four (4) presentations.
+The coordinator can manage the use of time by defining the time allowed for the papers and the time assigned for debating and for audience interventions.
 Symposium proposals must have a minimum of seven paper presenters and a maximum of twelve.
 A symposium participant is considered a paper presenter since this type of session must have formal paper presentations.
 Therefore, symposium participation does count as an active role and this presentation counts towards the 1 paper maximum rule per Congress per person.

 Which is the difference between an individual and a panel proposal?

 Individual proposals are evaluated by the chair of each Track, and if they are accepted, the chair combines them with other similar ones to create a panel.
 Therefore, it is better if you find colleagues who would like to present papers with the same topic as yours and build a panel.
 Otherwise, the track chairs will decide how to group together the different individual proposals based on similar themes.

 On the other hand, a panel proposal is previously organized by a group of individuals who want to submit all of their paper proposals together for consideration by the track chair as a pre-arranged session.
 Panel proposals must have a minimum of three and a maximum of five papers presenters.